-When Labor Day was celebrated yesterday (9/3) and Trump insulted a labor union leader, I recalled writing a book about child labor, published twenty years ago.
-In the early 1900s, the dire conditions of young children in the labor force were a national and international crisis that needed to be addressed legally, politically, and socially.
+As this Labor Day is celebrated and Trump trash-talks about a labor union leader, there was a time in the early 1900s when the dire conditions of young children in the labor force were a national and international crisis that needed to be addressed legally, politically, and socially.
 These child laborers, some as young as five years old, worked in hazardous industries such as coal mines, cotton mills and industrial factories.
 Three and four year olds labored in cotton fields and for seafood companies where they picked shrimp.
 Preteens worked in road building for 12 hours a day.
 Others labored in sugar cane fields.

 In Child Labor: A Global Crisis, I included examples of children working in “sweatshops.”
 The term stems from the poorly ventilated, unsanitary, and hazardous workplaces in the United States during the late 1800s and early 1900s.
 While industries in the United States have been forced by law to improve workplaces, sweatshops were common (and some still are) in countries that exported goods to America.